 The Company's NEOs receive compensation that is both fixed (guaranteed) and variable (at-risk).
-As of 2021, our NEOs are no longer awarded RSUs, resulting in our entire LTIP being comprised solely of PSUs.
-This change puts the entire LTIP 'at-risk.
+Since 2021, our NEOs are no longer awarded RSUs, resulting in the entire LTIP being comprised solely of PSUs.
+This change puts the entire LTIP 'at-risk'.
 Our NEOs' target compensation was variable, at-risk pay that is dependent upon performance relative to operational objectives, financial goals, and strategic objectives approved by the Compensation Committee, as well as our stock price.
-The 2022 pay mix for our NEOs is shown in the table below.
+The 2023 pay mix for our NEOs is shown in the table below.

-Component At Risk Objectives Time Frame Description Base Salary No Provide market competitive level of fixed compensation Reviewed annually Only fixed component of TDC Intended to remunerate the NEO for discharging job responsibilities Individual NEO salary reflects level of responsibility, skills and experience STIP Yes Acknowledge progress on strategic priorities and rewards for achievement of annual performance goals One year Cash-based performance incentive Payout based on combination of Boardapproved financial goals, operational metrics, strategic objectives, and individual performance LTIP - Performance Share Units Yes Reward for performance and incentivizes the creation of shareholder value and alignment to the long-term strategy Three years Annual grants 100% cliff vest 3 years after the date of grant (0-200% of units granted) based on Board- approved operational, financial, and strategic performance measures
+Component At Risk Objectives Time Frame Description Base Salary No Provide market competitive level of fixed compensation Only fixed component of TDC Intended to remunerate the NEO for discharging job responsibilities Individual NEO salary reflects level of responsibility, skills and experience STIP Yes Acknowledge progress on strategic priorities and rewards for achievement of annual performance goals One year Cash-based performance incentive (0-200% of Target) Payout based on combination of Boardapproved strategic, financial, operational and HSESG objectives and individual performance LTIP - Performance Share Units Yes Reward for performance and incentivizes the creation of shareholder value and alignment to the long-term strategy Three years Annual grants 100% cliff vest 3 years after the date of grant (0-200% of units granted) based on Board- approved operational, financial, and strategic performance measures

-In addition to base salary, the STIP, and the LTIP, Africa Oil's NEO compensation program includes benefits and perquisites.
-The Company complies with the employer pension contributions required in the UK in respect of Mr. Nicodeme, Mr. Martinez, and Mr. Knight's employment.
-Mr. Martinez opted out of the pension auto enrolment program, so the Company pays Mr. Martinez on a monthly basis at the same time as his salary, a sum equal to 10% of his salary for his pension contributions.
-See, 'Pension Plan Benefits - Defined Contribution Plan' in this Circular for additional details regarding pension plan contributions.
+In addition to base salary, the STIP and the LTIP, Africa Oil's NEO compensation program includes benefits and perquisites.
+The Company complies with the employer pension contributions required in the UK and provides either a Company pension contribution or a Pension Allowance equal to 10% of base salary in line with the greater workforce.